 The town of Christiansted is another top sight to see during a visit to St. Croix.
 Admire Christiansted’s classic Danish architecture on a tour of its 18th-century fort, then hit Gallows Bay to explore the harbourfront restaurants and shop at local boutiques.

 Tortola is the largest of the British Virgin Islands and perfect for beach lovers.
 If you’re looking to watch the waves roll in with a tropical drink in hand, look no further.
-Lounge on white-sand beaches like Lambert Beach to the east, or surf the waves of Apple Bay.
+Lounge on white-sand beaches like Lambert Beach to the east, or enjoy the waves of Apple Bay, one of the best places to surf in the Caribbean.

 Road Town, the capital of the British Virgin Islands, is a lively beach town where you can go swimming, windsurfing, and diving.
 Stop by the Callwood Rum Distillery just off the beach at Cane Garden Bay, and discover the 400-year-old history of rum distillation on the island.